michaelmcg95/FSA/readme.md

 ```
 batch <FILENAME>
 ```
-The program opens file specified by the second argument and tests each line of the file with the current automaton.
+The program opens the file specified by FILENAME and tests each line of the file with the current automaton.
 All leading and trailing whitespace is stripped from each line.
 If the line has only whitespace characters, it is interpreted as the empty string.
-The output will be the list of strings and the test result for each.
+The output will be the list of strings and their test results.

 Example use:
 ```